 Why you can't just take every negative review down

+There's a good reason that (sadly) doesn't exist.
 Google reviews help consumers make informed buying decisions about places, services and people.
-At the heart of that is this notion of the "trust economy", where businesses who do right by their customers are celebrated and rewarded, while shady merchants and bad actors (pardon the pun, Nic Cage) are quickly caught out in a public forum.
+We're playing by this notion of a "trust economy", where businesses who do right by their customers are celebrated and rewarded, while shady merchants and bad actors (pardon the pun, Nic Cage) are quickly caught out in a public forum.

 Reviews increase brand trust, bolster your online reputation, show your consumers your transparency and how you deal with both positive and negative reviews, out in the open.
 A “genuine” negative review can improve your service offerings by helping you understand what you are doing wrong and how you can make it better.
 Many negative reviews are actually constructive criticism, so it's worth taking a deep breath and keeping this in mind before responding to them.